Assets and Liabilities for Kids: The Money Lesson That Changed Their Thinking

 • reinvesting money back into their own enterprise

-In Flynn’s case, one possible asset could have been more wholesale honey for his business, or even a bee hive of his own.
+In Flynn’s case, one possible asset could have been more wholesale honey for his business, or even a beehive of his own.

-At the time, Flynn became interested in buying silver.
 That conversation was useful because it helped him understand that money could be used for more than spending.
-It could also be directed toward things that might hold or grow value over time.

-This is not about telling children exactly what to invest in.
 It is about helping them develop the habit of thinking before they spend.

 Financial Education for Kids: Precious Metals and Investment Lessons